l1351868270/DRL-investment/README.md

 # Instruction
 This repository is my investment tool base on tongdaxin and deep reinforce learning.
 The deep learning framework used here is pytorch.
-The deep reinforce learning algorithm implementation use two ways.
-One is implemented myself refer to [spingingup](https://github.com/openai/spinningup), the other one is used [rllib](https://github.com/ray-project/ray)
+The deep reinforce learning algorithm implementation use some ways: implemented myself refer to [spingingup](https://github.com/openai/spinningup), [rllib](https://github.com/ray-project/ray), and [sb3](https://stable-baselines3.readthedocs.io/en/master/)

 # Install
 ```